-Dutch police arrest Turkish man suspected of killing 3 in tram shooting
+Dutch police arrest Turkish man suspected of killing three in tram shooting

 UTRECHT, Netherlands (Reuters) - Dutch police arrested a Turkish man suspected of shooting dead three people and wounding five on a tram in the Dutch city of Utrecht on Monday.

-Police said the suspect, 37-year-old Gokmen Tanis, had been taken into custody after an hours-long manhunt.
+Police said the suspect, 37-year-old Gokmen Tanis, had been taken into custody after an hours-long manhunt and had earlier run-ins with authorities in the Netherlands.

 The city was put into lockdown after the shooting, shortly after the morning rush hour, which authorities initially said was an apparent terrorist attack.
 Police conducted raids in several locations after issuing an image of Tanis and warning the public not to approach him.